Mrwow/Ladder/README.md

 ### Step 3: Install the Ladder

 You need first download the code and unzip it.
-Then `cd ladder` and Finally, you can install the ladder in your computer.I recommond use `develop` mode during the installation where Ladder is not actually installed in your computer.
+Then use `cd ladder` to change the foler.
+Finally, you can install the ladder in your computer.I recommond use `develop` mode during the installation where Ladder is not actually installed in your computer.
 Each time you download the new version of Ladder, just replace with new code in the older and can go to step 4 directly.

 ```
 python setup.py develop